-CPRD data does not include information on disease extent, endoscopic or inflammatory markers of disease activity.
+CPRD data does not include information on endoscopic or inflammatory markers of disease activity.
 Instead we evaluated corticosteroid use and corticosteroid dependency as surrogate markers of disease activity.
-Additionally, we used previously described comprehensive lists of codes from both CPRD and HES to determine whether a patient had undergone a colectomy.38,39 We were unable to capture data on corticosteroids prescribed in a hospital outpatient setting, meaning the rates of corticosteroid use in this study are likely to be underestimates.
+We were unable to capture data on corticosteroids prescribed in a hospital outpatient setting, meaning the rates of corticosteroid use in this study are likely to be underestimates.
 Even so, this is likely to be non-differential, as it is not expected to differ according to smoking status.
-We acknowledge that patients, in particular those in the older (A3) age group, may have undergone surgery for indications other than UC, such as cancer.
-10,59,60 CPRD contains limited data on anti-tumour necrosis therapies (aTNF), since these treatments are generally prescribed in hospital settings and thus is a potential confounder.
+We used previously described comprehensive lists of codes from both CPRD and HES to determine whether a patient had undergone a colectomy.38,39 We acknowledge that patients, in particular those in the older age group, may have undergone surgery for indications other than UC, such as cancer.
+We did not have data regarding disease extent and therefore we were unable to adjust for this.
+As more extensive disease has been associated with higher risk of colectomy and poorer response to anti-tumour necrosis therapies (aTNF) this could have affected our findings.10,59,60 CPRD contains limited data on aTNF, since these treatments are generally prescribed in hospital inpatient and outpatient settings, and this is a potential confounder.
 We also accept we have no data on Vedolizumab prescription, though this was only approved for use in UC in the final year of our twelve year study period and is unlikely to significantly alter our findings.

 Implications